1.3.1 Latest estimates of smoking prevalence in Australia

 National Health Survey

-According to the Australian Bureau of Statistics’ National Health Survey, the prevalence of daily smoking for Australians aged 18 and over in 2022 was 10.6%, and 10.2% among people aged 15 years and over.2
+According to the Australian Bureau of Statistics’ National Health Survey, the prevalence of daily smoking for Australians aged 18 and over in 2022 was 10.6%, and 10.2% among people aged 15 years and over.
+Current smoking prevalence was 12.2% for those aged 18+ and 11.7% for those aged 15+.2

 1.3.2 Historical trends in smoking prevalence in Australia

 Measurements of the prevalence of smoking in Australia first became available in 1945.
-Limited survey data3 are available for the years between then and 1974, when the Anti-Cancer Council of Victoria (now Cancer Council Victoria) conducted its first national survey.4 , 5 These early data show that in around the middle of the last century, a clear majority of males aged 16 and over were smokers, compared to about one-quarter of females (Table 1.3.2).
-In the following decades smoking among men declined, probably in response to the initial publicity regarding the health effects of smoking, which first emerged in the 1950s and early 1960s.6-9 Women have always had a lower prevalence of smoking than men, but smoking among women continued to increase in the 1970s.
+Limited survey data4 are available for the years between then and 1974, when the Anti-Cancer Council of Victoria (now Cancer Council Victoria) conducted its first national survey.5,6 These early data show that in around the middle of the last century, a clear majority of males aged 16 and over smoked, compared to about one-quarter of females (Table 1.3.2).
+In the following decades smoking among men declined, probably in response to the initial publicity regarding the health effects of smoking, which first emerged in the 1950s and early 1960s.
+7-10 Women have always had a lower prevalence of smoking than men, but smoking among women continued to increase in the 1970s.

 After this relatively static period in the 1990s, the decline resumed for both genders after 2001.
-Between 2019 and 2022–23, there was a significant decline in current smoking for both genders and the total population (see Table 1.3.4).
+Since 2001, there has been a statistically significant decline in the prevalence of smoking for men and women (controlling for age) and the total population (controlling for age and gender) —see Table 1.3.4.

 Another long-running source of information about the prevalence of smoking is the Single Source Survey established in 1974 by the Roy Morgan Research Company.
 Door-to-door interviews conducted each week throughout Australia generate data from over 50,000 survey respondents each year.